ibm-cloud-docs/account/context-restrictions-create.md

     If you want to allow access from the VPC to public endpoints in your rule, include any public gateway IP addresses in the zone definition along with the VPC.
     {: important}

 1. Reference a service.
-Select a service and click **Add** to associate its IP addresses with your network zone.
+Select the service type and then select a service.
+Click **Add** to associate the service's IP addresses with your network zone.

+    If you're not sure what the service type is, view the table [Services integrated with context-based restrictions](docs/account?topic=account-context-restrictions-whatis#cbr-adopters).
+    {: tip}

 1. Click **Next** to review your network zone.
 1. Click **Create**.